-Davis hoping 'snowball effect' against Swiss
+Davis hopes momentum key against Swiss

 "We hope it has that snowball effect.
 There have been a lot of positives to take from the previous two games and a lot of experience for the younger players."

-Three points in Lithuania was followed up by a 1-0 friendly win away to Estonia and Northern Ireland will once again be depleted against Switzerland, with experienced players Jonny Evans, Stuart Dallas, Corry Evans, Josh Magennis and Liam Boyce not available.
+Three points in Lithuania were followed up by a 1-0 friendly win away to Estonia but Northern Ireland will once again be depleted against Switzerland, with experienced players Jonny Evans, Stuart Dallas, Corry Evans, Josh Magennis and Liam Boyce not available.

 Paddy McNair will also be missing after a booking in Vilnius, though George Saville has joined up with the squad after being suspended for the Lithuania win.